-- men's and women's basketball

-- men's and women's soccer
+- men's and women's basketball - men's and women's soccer

 - men's and women's cross country

 - men's and women's track

 - women's tennis

 - men's golf.

-In the Peach Belt Conference, the Lakers face such schools as Kennesaw State, Columbus State, Georgia College, Armstrong Atlantic, and Augusta State.
-The conference consists of twelve Southeastern schools that have won several national championships.
+In the Peach Belt Conference, the Lakers face such schools as Columbus State, Georgia College, Armstrong Atlantic, and Augusta State.
+The conference consists of eleven Southeastern schools that have won 26 national championships.